Does Your Dog Suffer from Back or Neck Pain? It May Be a Herniated Disc

 - Length of time that the force was applied

-Relatively minor spinal cord damage can lead to loss of coordination and a “drunken sailor” type of walk.
-Damage that is more significant leads to loss of walking or moving the legs.
-Severe damage can lead to entire loss of pain sensation.
-This can carry a very poor prognosis for recovery depending on the duration that pain perception has been lost.
+Dogs may have minor spinal cord damage if their owners notice a loss of coordination or a “drunken sailor” type of walk.
+Damage that is more significant leads to loss of walking or moving the legs and potentially a loss of pain sensation.
+A dog’s recovery can be affected depending on the length of time they may have been suffering.

-Chondrodystrophoid breed dogs (Dachshund, Pekinese, Beagle, Lhasa Apso, etc.) account for the vast majority of all disc ruptures, with the Dachshund accounting for 45-70% of all cases.
-In these dogs, average onset of clinical signs is between 3-6 years of age, although x-rays show disc calcification is usually evident by 2 years of age.
-Nonchondrodystrophoid dogs (Labrador Retrievers, German Shepherd Dogs, etc.) usually present between 5 and 12 years of age.
-Thoracolumbar (back region) discs account for 65% of all disc ruptures, while cervical (neck region) account for up to 18%.
+Chondrodystrophoid breed dogs (Dachshund, Pekinese, Beagle, Lhasa Apso, etc.) account for the majority of all disc ruptures, with the Dachshund accounting for 45–70 percent of all cases.
+In these dogs, owners may notice clinical signs between three and six years of age, however, disc calcification (or hardening) can occur as early as two-years-old.
+Nonchondrodystrophoid dogs (Labrador Retrievers, German Shepherds, etc.) may show signs between five and twelve years of age.

 - Back or neck pain, refusing to walk or look around the room.

-- “Drunken sailor” or wobbly in the hind, hind feet will often cross as the pet steps.
+- “Drunken sailor” walk or wobbly in the back legs, hind feet will often cross as the pet steps.

 - Complete loss of hind limb motor function.
-Usually at the same time, the pet loses the ability to urinate and the ability to void (empty) its bladder completely.
+Usually, at the same time, the pet loses the ability to urinate.

-- Pain perception is lost, which is a sign of severe cord injury that can carry a guarded to poor prognosis.
+- Reduced-to-absent perception of pain, which is a sign of severe cord injury that can carry a more serious prognosis.

-Most primary care veterinarians may suggest initial health screening, as well as any of the imaging techniques listed:
+Most primary care veterinarians may suggest an initial health screening, as well as any of the tests listed below:

 - Blood work: complete blood count (CBC), serum chemistry, and a urinalysis